trowski/fiber-rfc/rfc.md

 ## Examples

-This first example defines a very simple scheduler that is only able to defer function execution to a later time, which are then executed within the loop in `Scheduler::run()`.
-Nothing really useful is done here, but the example demonstrates the basics of how a fiber may be suspended and scheduled to be resumed in a scheduler (event loop) upon an event.
+First let's define a very simple `FiberScheduler` that will be used our first examples to demonstrate how fibers are suspended and resumed.
+This scheduler is only able to defer a function to execute a later time.
+These functions are executed in a loop within `Scheduler->run()`.

 ``` php
 class Scheduler implements FiberScheduler